rakibhossain72/ctrip/README.md

 ## Documentation

-For detailed information on database migrations, see [MIGRATIONS.md](MIGRATIONS.md).
+For more detailed information, see [Documentation](https://ctrip-docs.readthedocs.io/).

 ## License